top of page

 The dead poet's wife

-'Books, papers, she said, all this my hand
+'Books, papers, she said, all my hand

-This was how we lived.'
+That was how we lived.'

-Her voice was bruised
+Her voice was flat, as if coming

-from traveling.
+from a great distance.
 She walked the silent rooms

 and then, pointing to the open book on the table,

-the last book the dead man had touched and upon
+the last book the dead man had touched

-which he had lain, 'Here he sat
+and, touching which, had died, 'Here he sat

 and read this book.

-We saw it fall from his hand.
+We saw it slip from his hand.

 she said, her face in her hands